amdarwish/SoccerEventSpotting/STE/ReadMe.md

 Run the main.py to train the network and evaluate the results.

-The model obtains 74.09% on the loose a-mAP evaluation metirc, which ranks first among other models!
+The model obtains 74.09% on the loose a-mAP evaluation metirc on test data!

 --------------------------------------------------------------------------------------------------------------